Prince-K-Ado/ist303_spr25_software_development/slides/week05_slides_pytest.md

 ### Basic Pytest test writing
 How do you write a test in Pytest?

-_You write regular python code_
+- _You write regular python code_

-Write a test by doing the following 2 things:
+You write a test for Pytest by doing the following 2 things:
 - name your function with the **"test_"** prefix
 - use python's _assert_ keyword along with your condition: \
 `assert CONDITION`